-Sticky buns are one of our favorite brunch recipes (we also have Caramel Pecan Sticky Buns that we make often), but you might also want to try our Guava Cream Cheese Cuban Pastries, Homemade Crepes, and Green Chili Egg Casserole as well.
+Sticky buns are one of our favorite brunch recipes (we also have Caramel Pecan Sticky Buns that we make often), but you might also want to try our Guava Cream Cheese Cuban Pastries, Homemade Crepes, my personal favorite Cowboy Quiche, and Green Chili Egg Casserole as well.

 Macadamia Nut Sticky Buns

 When we were staying at the Grand Hyatt in Kauai, our youngest daughter Rose fell in love with the macadamia nut sticky buns that were served every morning at the breakfast buffet.

 It’s been well over a year since that Kauai trip and she was still talking about them on a regular basis and making pointed suggestions that we go back to Hawaii so we could have them again.
 So I decided it would be fun to surprise her by recreating them at home.

 I had actually originally planned to include these in my American Eats series to represent the state of Hawaii, but I never got around to them so I’m taking this chance to circle back and include it in my collection.